-objective 1: improve quality of the una race
+Objective 1.
+Improve Quality of the una ridge

 Project Performance Measure(s) Department(s)

-Core PS Traffic Safety Injury Crashes DWI Grashes Police
+Core Traffic Safety Injury Crashes Police

+PS DWI Crashes

-1.1.2 DWI CrashesCMV Inspections
+1.1.2 CMV Inspections

 Every year, millions of people travel the roadways throughout the city.
 Reaching their destination safely is of the utmost concern.
 In 2019, a total of 13,111 crashes occurred within Arlington city limits, a slight increase of 1.28% from 2018 (12,945).